Sohail Tanvir: Return and World Cup selection (2011)

-Domestic career
+Domestic and franchise career

 Indian Premier League career

 On 11 March 2008, Tanvir was signed up in the second round of the Indian Premier League's players' auction by the Jaipur franchise, Rajasthan Royals, for $100,000.

 Playing in his third match of tournament, on 4 May, Tanvir took a match-winning six wickets against the Chennai Super Kings at the Sawai Mansingh Stadium, Jaipur.
 He ended the tournament as the highest wicket-taker, with 22 wickets from 11 matches at an average of 12.09, an economy rate of 6.46 and a strike rate of 11.20, the best among bowlers with more than six wickets.

 In the final of tournament, on 1 June at the Dr DY Patil Sports Academy in Mumbai, with Rajasthan chasing 164 to win, Tanvir added 21 runs along with captain Shane Warne.
 He hit the winning runs of the final ball of the innings, to see the Royals home.
 He was later presented with the "Purple Cap", an award for the leading wicket-taker of the tournament.

-A statistical analysis conducted by Cricinfo after the conclusion of the league stage of the tournament rated Tanvir as the most successful player.
+A statistical analysis conducted by ESPNcricinfo after the conclusion of the league stage of the tournament rated Tanvir as the most successful player.
 He was also rated as the second best value player of the tournament, having been signed on for $100,000.

 T20 franchise career

 In December 2008, Tanvir was signed by the Australian domestic side Southern Redbacks for the KFC Twenty20 Big Bash.
 In his first match against Western Australia he was pitted against fellow Pakistani fast bowler Umar Gul and although he was caught out first ball he took 1–15 with the ball for his side in a winning cause.

 In February 2012, Tanvir featured in the inaugural Bangladesh Premier League tournament representing Sylhet Royals.
 Tanvir took 13 wickets and scored 78 runs in the tournament.

 On 3 June 2018, he was selected to play for the Edmonton Royals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 In September 2018, he was named in Kabul's squad in the first edition of the Afghanistan Premier League tournament.
 The following month, he was named in the squad for the Sylhet Sixers team, following the draft for the 2018–19 Bangladesh Premier League.
 In July 2020, he was named in the St Kitts & Nevis Patriots squad for the 2020 Caribbean Premier League.
+Currently he is playing from the side of Chitwan Rhinos in Nepal premier league inaugural edition.

 County cricket

 He signed a one-year contract with Surrey County Cricket Club in July 2009 for £75,000.
-According to the Cricinfo website the deal fell through when he was turned away from Heathrow airport on 31 July 2009, for having the wrong visa papers.
+According to the ESPNcricinfo website the deal fell through when he was turned away from Heathrow airport on 31 July 2009, for having the wrong visa papers.
 On 5 June 2013 Tanvir signed for Hampshire for the remainder of the 2013 campaign.
 He agreed to play in all forms of competition.
 On 12 February 2015, Tanvir signed for Somerset to play in the 2015 NatWest T20 Blast.